ant1passive/nlp2022-canary/README.md

 flask run
 ```

 Go to `localhost:8000/search` in your browser to see the user interface.
+Search function recognizes the asterisk (*) as a wildcard.
+It may appear at any position in the search term.